Alglucerase use while Breastfeeding

 Summary of Use during Lactation

-Because algucerase is an enzyme, it is likely to be destroyed in the infant's gastrointestinal tract and not absorbed systemically.
+Alglucerase is the placenta-derived form of the enzyme, beta-glucocerebrosidase which is a normal component of human milk.
+Studies with alclucerase and synthetic forms of the enzyme have found very low levels of the enzyme in breastmilk.
+Absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
 A limited amount of data support the safety of breastfeeding with alglucerase.
 An international panel of clinicians from 9 centers that treat Gaucher's disease reported that, breastfeeding complications were less frequent in mothers who were treated with alglucerase or imiglucerase (the biosynthetic form of the enzyme) postpartum than in untreated mothers with Gaucher's disease.
 Consider limiting the duration of breastfeeding to about 6 months to avoid excessive bone loss in the nursing mother.

 Maternal Levels.
 One woman received 60 units/kg of alglucerase intravenously.
 Alglucerase appeared in breastmilk in levels above the baseline control values at 2, 6, 12, 24 and 48 hours postinfusion.
 Concentrations ranged between 69 and 187 ng/L above baseline.